nervosnetwork/docs.nervos.org/website/docs/basics/guides/get-ckb.md

 git checkout master
 ```

-It is easy to switch to a history version and build, for example, check out
+It is easy to switch to a historical version and build, for example, check out
 v0.12.2.

 ```bash